AriFordsham/GHCWiki/building/preparation/windows.md

 - Install Darcs: [http://www.haskell.org/ghc/tools/Win32/darcs.zip](http://www.haskell.org/ghc/tools/Win32/darcs.zip)

-Don't use Cygwin's `unzip` to unzip these files; that may give you strange errors.
-Use WinZip.

 Now set your `PATH`.
 We recommend doing this by creating a file `.profile` in your home directory (by default `c:/msys/1.0/home/<username>`).
 The contents of your `.profile` should be something like this:

 ```wiki